Ibodan/BloomMod/README.md

 # BloomMod
 BeatSaber bloom effect modification plugin

-Modifies internal bloom effect parameters of each cameras in-game.
+Customize internal bloom effect parameters of each cameras in-game.
 It is mainly for appling proper or enhanced bloom on CameraPlus's 3rd person camera and MultiView's extra camera.
-But you can also modify bloom effect in HMD.
+But you can also modify bloom effect of your HMD view.

 ### Install